jacob-macleod/Programming-Language/README.md

 # Programming-Language
-A programming language made in java
+A simple programming language made in java

 ## My progress
 * Lexer for mathematical operations - **done**